aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/GraphQL/GraphQLWithUserPoolIntegrationTests/README.md

 ?
 Do you want to generate code for your newly created GraphQL API `No`
 ```

-4. Create `GraphQLWithUserPoolIntegrationTests-credentials.json` with a json object containing `user1`, and `password`, used to create the cognito user in the userpool.
+4. Create `GraphQLWithUserPoolIntegrationTests-credentials.json` inside `~/.aws-amplify/amplify-ios/testconfiguration/` with a json object containing `user1`, and `password`, used to create the cognito user in the userpool.
 In step 2, the cognito userpool is configured to allow users to sign up with their email as the username.

 ```json
 {